 Bilibili - Learn More

 Launched in early 2010, Bilibili is a Chinese video-sharing website based in Shanghai.
 It is focused on animation, comics, and games (ACG), where users can submit, view, and add overlaid commentary on videos.
-By late 2021, the number of average monthly active users reached about 267 million.
+By late 2021, the average monthly active users had reached about 267 million.

 💡 Tip